 Lowman S. Henry

-by Lowman S. Henry, CEO and
+by Lowman S. Henry, Chairman and CEO,

 Lincoln Institute of Public Opinion Research